 Note: Sometimes the surge tank may fill up or empty too quickly to observe the mitigation of the transients produced.
 In such times, it is better to set up a higher “report time” and a smaller time-step to observe the tank filling and emptying.
 Refer this link for more details.

 To prepare for viewing this information, first check your transient calculation options.
-"Show standard output log" and "Enable Text Reports" should be set to "true".
-Next, enter a number for the "report period" field of your surge tank.
+"Show standard output log" and "Enable Text Reports" should be set to "True".
+Next, enter a number for the "Report Period" field of your surge tank.
 This represents how often extended text results will be reported.
-For example, if your time step is 0.01 seconds and you enter '10' for the report period, it means you'll see extended text results every 10 time steps or every 0.1 seconds.
+For example, if your time step is 0.01 seconds and you enter '10' for the report period, it means you'll see extended results every 10 time steps or every 0.1 seconds.

-To see a table of extended surge tank results, open the Transient Analysis Detailed Report, under Report > Transient Analysis Reports.
+Other extended results are also available in the Transient Analysis Detailed Report.
+This is found under Report > Transient Analysis Reports.
 Scroll down near the bottom, to the section starting with " ** Surge tank at node" and you will find a table of Level, Head, Inflow and Spill rate.

 Note: if high and low alarms are setup to trigger when violated the same would be reported when the initial conditions are run.
 However, these would not be reported when Transient Analysis is performed.
 Refer this article for more details.

 When the surge tank Section type is set to Circular or non-circular, the Weir Length and Weir Coefficient fields are exposed and are used to calculate the overflow rate for a given headwater above the tank top.
 A summary of the total overflow volume is displayed as a User Notification.
 Starting in version 10.03.04.05, you can view spill rate results in the Extended Node Data tab.
 This can also be found in the Transient Analysis Detailed Report.
 If you have an older version of HAMMER, you would need to use this report to view spill rate results.